iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 The following values are reserved and cannot reference other networks:

 1. `iota` references the main network which refers to the ledger known to host the IOTA cryptocurrency.
-2. `atoi` references the development network maintained by the IOTA Foundation.
+2. `atoi` references the development network of IOTA.
 3. `smr`  references the shimmer network.
-4. `rms`  references the development network of shimmer.
+4. `rms`  references the development network of Shimmer.

 When no IOTA network is specified, it is assumed that the DID is located on the `iota` network.
 This means that the following DIDs will resolve to the same DID Document: